New Patients (909) 277-6919

 Gum Disease Treatment Claremont, CA

-Gum disease is a prevalent oral health epidemic.
+Periodontal disease is a prevalent oral health epidemic.
 A bacterial infection of the gums causes this harmful disease.
 You can often avoid periodontal disease with improved oral hygiene practices and routine visits to our dental office.
-Left untreated, gum disease can progress and result in additional dental health concerns.
+Left untreated, periodontal disease can progress and result in additional dental health concerns.

-Gum disease forms when bacteria on the surface of your teeth creates plaque build-up.
-The bacterial infection will multiply and spread forming deep periodontal pockets in the gum line as well.
-This will cause your gums to swell, and eventually begin to recede.
+Failing to remove plaque that forms on your teeth every day can lead to a bacterial infection.
+The bacterial infection will multiply and spread, forming deep periodontal pockets in the gum line as well.
+This will cause your gums to swell and eventually begin to recede.

 • Cardiovascular disease